ipdk-io/networking-recipe/docs/guides/p4-role-configuration.rst

 Linux Networking and IPsec.

 1. Compile P4 program

-Compile the application program according to the instructions in Compiling P4 programs guide to generate P4 artifacts for programming the pipeline.
+Compile the application program according to the instructions in the Compiling P4 Programs guide to generate P4 artifacts for programming the pipeline.

-2. Extract table IDs
+1. Extract table IDs

-From the P4 artifact `p4info.txt`, extract P4 table IDs.
+From the P4 artifact ``p4info.txt``, extract P4 table IDs.
 A helper script is provided to assist in extracting all table IDs from the provided input file.

-Each P4 client will need its own role configuration, so run the script twice to create two separate files.
+Each P4 client will need its own role configuration, so run the script for each of them.

 .. code-block:: text